mhvwerts/randommw/README.md

 ## Doornik's ziggurat code

 A particularly portable, structured and relatively well-documented C code for the generation of normally distributed random numbers is provided by J. A. Doornik.[9]
 This code was found to compile and run correctly on both Linux and Windows gcc implementation, and will very likely work with other systems and C compilers.
 By default, it uses the MWC8222 (more often called MWC256) PRNG as the source of a uniform random variable, which is then converted to a random variable with a Gaussian distribution using a ziggurat algorithm.
-We will use the Doornik ziggurat code as the starting point for our development.
+We used the Doornik ziggurat code as the starting point for our development.

 In the folder `original_ziggurat_code_doornik` the source code of the original [ZIP archive](https://www.doornik.com/research/ziggurat_code.zip) by Doornik is conserved.
 The compiled executables from the ZIP file have been removed for security reasons, and the "makefile" folders for gcc have been renamed to emphasize the 32-bit *vs* 64-bit nature of the targeted executables.
 The file contents have been left intact.

-The necessary files have been copied from `original_ziggurat_code_doornik` to the root folder.
-It is the objective to use them 'as received' without modification, although minor changes have been applied.
-In particular, a function `DRan_MWC_52()` was added tot `zigrandom.c` which generates random doubles with full 52-bit mantissa resolution (instead of 32-bit) via two iterations of the MWC8222 generator (see [11]).
+The files necessary for development (`zignor.c`, `zignor.h`, `zigrandom.c` and `zigrandom.h`) have been copied from `original_ziggurat_code_doornik` to the root folder. `zignor` and `zigrandom` have undergone minor  modifications, and were then merged into `randommw`.
+The modifications only concern the structure of the code, not the fundamental algorithms.
+A function `DRan_MWC_52()` was added which generates random doubles with full 52-bit mantissa resolution (instead of 32-bit) via two iterations of the MWC8222 generator (see [11]).
 The resulting 'MWC_52' generator is now used by default.

 [1] D. Jones, "Good Practice in (Pseudo) Random Number Generation for Bioinformatics Applications", http://www0.cs.ucl.ac.uk/staff/d.jones/GoodPracticeRNG.pdf